Battle of Aachen: Advance from the south: 8–11 October

-In the south, the 1st Infantry Division began its offensive on 8 October, aiming to capture the town of Verlautenheide and Hill 231 (dubbed "Crucifix Hill") near the town of Ravelsberg.
+In the south, the 1st Infantry Division began its offensive on 8 October, aiming to capture the town of Verlautenheide and Hill 231 near the town of Ravelsberg.
 Their attack was preceded by a massive artillery barrage, which helped them seize their objectives quickly.
 On Crucifix Hill, Captain Bobbie E. Brown, commander of C Company, 18th Infantry, personally silenced three pillboxes with pole charges and, despite being wounded, continued to lead his men into the attack, earning the Medal of Honor.
 By 10 October, the 1st Infantry Division was at its designated position for link-up with the 30th Infantry Division.
 This success was met with a German counterattack toward Hill 231, which was the scene of an intense firefight; the battle ended with the Germans leaving over 40 dead and 35 prisoners.
 Despite repeated German counterattacks slowing its advance, the 1st Infantry Division was able to capture the high ground surrounding the city.

 On 10 October, General Huebner delivered an ultimatum to German forces in Aachen, threatening to bomb the city into submission if the garrison did not surrender.
 The German commander categorically refused.
 In response, American artillery began to pound the city on 11 October, firing an estimated 5,000 shells, or over 153 MT of explosives; it was also subjected to intense bombardment by American aircraft.